Menu

 Judgment

-How Judgments are Made
+How Judgments Are Made

 Sources of Law

-Precedent and Interpreting the Law
+Precedent & Interpreting the Law

 Burden of Proof

-After hearing the evidence the court makes findings about the facts of the case.
+After hearing the evidence, the court makes findings about the facts of the case.
 It is common for a court to hear conflicting versions of what happened.
 There are rules that form the basis for a court determining the facts of the case.

-In civil cases the plaintiff must prove their case on what is called a balance of probabilities.
+In civil cases, the plaintiff must prove their case on what is called a balance of probabilities.
 This means that they must satisfy the court that it is more likely than not that their version of what happened is true.

 • a witness may not be believed